-Files that are not malicious can be falsely identified as malware if they share
+Files that are not malicious can be falsely identified as malware if they share certain

-identified as malware, you can create an exception for that file.
-When an exception
+malware, you can create an exception for that file or the rule which detected the

 For an overview of the Anti-Malware module, see Protect against